-Among Jane’s brothers’ families, it seems that there was one scare in 1797 with the second Mrs. James Austen, which I covered in the pregnancy post and then smooth sailing until 1808.
+Among Jane’s brothers’ families, it seems that there was one scare in 1797 with the second Mrs James Austen, which I covered in What Did Jane Austen Think About Pregnancy and then smooth sailing for the extended Austen Family until 1808.

-Mrs. Edward Austen, Elizabeth (Jane’s lying-in role model) gave birth to her eleventh child, a boy named Brooke John, in the last week of September, 1808.
-As I will discuss in the marriage installment.
+Mrs Edward Austen, Elizabeth (Jane’s lying-in role model) gave birth to her eleventh child, a boy named Brooke John, in the last week of September 1808.
 As previously mentioned, Cassy was meant to be there for the birth but arrived just after and wrote to Jane to say that mother and baby seemed to be doing well.

 On Oct 1st Jane replied to Cassy: